2 Years it took me to publish Ocean Nomad, from idea to reality. I figured out some things along the way…

 Do voice writing!
 Go for a walk, talk, and write your book like this:) Google docs has a function for this.

 Become a better writer.
 From the Udemy course ‘Writing With Impact: Writing That Persuades’ I learned A LOT about correct writing styles.
 (Udemy has a massive salee going on during Cyber weekend and first week of January.
 All courses 10$ instead of 200$)

 Get a coach, mentor, or buddy.
 No one can do this alone.
 Finding out about SelfPublishingSchool has been a lifesaver.
 It’s an encouraging facebook group of self-publishing authors helping each other to make it happen.
 Worth every $.
 I’m still a member now I’ve launched my book.
-Their concept 100% Amazon focused but the value of the community is relevant for publishing globally and other other platforms too.
+Their concept is 100% Amazon focused but the value of the community is relevant for publishing globally and other platforms too.
 You can try them out for 1 month for free.